Looking for some super useful beach hacks for a fun-filled family day? These 21 ideas are ones every mom needs to k know about!

-We recently took a family vacation to the beach for a week.
-I use the word vacation lightly because anyone with young kids knows a day at the beach isn’t relaxing for mom and dad.
-These 21 beach hacks for a fun family day can make it a little less stressful though.
+We recently took a family “vacation” to the beach for a week.
+I use the word vacation lightly because anyone with young kids knows a day at the beach isn’t exactly relaxing for mom and dad.

 If you are planning a beach trip soon, be sure to try out some of these tips and tricks.
 They are super simple and require little preparation so you can focus on making memories as a family and having fun in the sun.